lafadovale/lafadovale/README.md

-## Hi / Olá / Hola / Ciao !
+## Hi!
 I'm Lafaiete (a.k.a.
 Lafa).

-I'm a former advertiser who felt the need to code for my personal projects and started studying it.
+I'm a former advertiser who felt the need to code for my personal projects and started studying IT.
-Then I felt in love with it and no longer stopped.
+Then I felt in love with it and never stopped.

-- 😀 I’m currently working at CRM&BONUS as a fullstack developer and studying whenever I can.
-- 👯 I'm evolving as a web developer for now, but I think of working on AI or IoT someday.
+- 👯 I'm a web developer now, but in the future I wonder myself working on AI or Cybersecurity.
 - ⚡ Curious fact: my dream is to visit at least 30 different countries and this career is helping me a lot to get there.

 ##